Eric Friedman: Projected

 In 2012, Friedman joined the supergroup Projected, alongside Sevendust's John Connolly, Vinnie Hornsby and Creed/Alter Bridge drummer Scott Phillips.
 Their debut album Human was released on September 18, 2012.
 Their recent work was Ignite My Insanity which was released under Rat Pak Records on July 21, 2017.

+Further activities

+Friedman was nominated "Guitarist of the Week" by The Rock Riff in January, 2013.

+In 2015, Friedman was interviewed by The Moshville Times about what it was like playing in a band with Mark Tremonti as well as touring with him.

+Friedman was interviewed by Claudia Mancino of RAMzine which was published on December 6, 2018.

+Appearances

+Eric Friedman appeared on The Sound And The Story which was the third in an instructional-documentary guitar DVD series released in 2011.
+It starred Troy Stetina and also featured Mark Tremonti, Michael Angelo Batio and Bill Peck.